Here's who is going where in League One as transfer window gets going - 3rd Jan 2024

-League One transfer window: Bristol Rovers eye up Premier League youngster, Barnsley open talks with DC United defender, Crystal Palace have bids rejected for Peterborough United star and Bolton Wanderers and Wycombe Wanderers fight for Luton Town striker - 3rd Jan 2024
+League One transfer window: Stevenage loanee returns to Manchester United, Bristol Rovers recall James Connolly, Hull City leading race to sign Derby County star, Barnsley open talks with DC United defender and Crystal Palace have bids rejected for Peterborough United player - 3rd Jan 2024

 Northampton Town have confirmed they are looking to be active in the window, as per this article by James Heneghan.